On this page |

 -

-POP Steer Align makes an agent turn to align with other agents near it or in its field of view.
+POP Steer Align makes an agent turn to align with nearby agents or other agents in its field of view.

 -